Seasonal Depression and Winter Self Care… why it is so important.

 Implementing a special winter self care routine can be a life saver if you suffer from seasonal affective disorder, or even just need a mood lifter during the cold months ahead.

-(This page probably contains affiliate links, if you want to read more about that check out our disclaimer page)
+(This page contains affiliate links and health information, if you want to read more about that check out our disclaimer page)

 What is Seasonal Affective Disorder?